 If you’re in that group, it can be important to know what parts of Medicare cover birth control and how to get the most coverage.

-Except in certain medically necessary circumstances, original Medicare — parts A and B — doesn’t cover birth control.
+Except in certain medically necessary circumstances, Original Medicare (parts A and B) doesn’t cover birth control.
 Some Medicare Advantage (Part C) and Medicare Part D prescription drug plans do offer some coverage.

 Original Medicare

-Together, Medicare parts A and B make up “original Medicare.”
+Together, Medicare parts A and B make up Original Medicare.

 Medicare Part A covers inpatient healthcare, like the kind you would receive when admitted to a hospital, for example.
-Medicare Part B covers healthcare you receive as an outpatient, including doctor’s visits, diagnostic tests, many forms of therapy, and more.
+Medicare Part B covers services you receive as an outpatient, including doctor’s visits, diagnostic tests, many forms of therapy, and more.

 In these cases, Medicare may cover the medications and procedures because they are medically necessary to treat a condition.